Wet’suwet’en hereditary chiefs say no to approved LNG pipeline - Smithers Interior News

 “The Supreme Court of Canada has confirmed that Aboriginal title gives the holder the right to use, control, and manage the land and the right to the economic benefits of the land and its resources.
 The Indigenous nation, as proper title holder, decides how to use and manage its lands for both traditional activities and modern purposes, subject to the limit that the land cannot be developed in a way that would deprive future generations of the benefit of the land.”

-Premier John Horgan said he was in the area to hear out the Wet’suwet’en concerns.
+Premier John Horgan said he was in the area recently to hear out the Wet’suwet’en concerns.

 “LNG Canada has been working with elected councils from Fort St. John right through to Haisla, and have the support of all of those nations.
 There are hereditary groups, particularly in Wet’suwet’en territory, who are not yet there.
 I made a trip to Wet’suwet’en territory in the past couple of weeks, not to negotiate, just to hear the concerns of the people in the region.
 And I’m confident that with some more hard work we can get to a place where the benefits of this activity will outweigh the negatives that hereditary groups are looking at today,” he said.

 The Premier also pointed to a scientific review of gas extraction.
-The process known as fracking, or hydraulic fracturing, has been a major environmental concern especially in regards to water.
+The process known as fracking, or hydraulic fracturing, has been an environmental concern especially in regards to water.

 “The panel has met 40 times with academics, with Indigenous people, with communities, with industry, and we’re expecting their report to be tabled with Energy Minister Michelle Mungall either late this year or early next year,” said Horgan.